Ring Dinger Europe Logo

 Manual decompression and other chiropractic options should never be positioned as a substitute for urgent care where serious neurological or systemic warning signs are present.

-How Ring Dinger Europe approaches assessment
+How Ring Dinger Europe assesses chronic pain before treatment planning

 Assessment in Palma starts with symptom history, timeline, aggravating factors, travel context, previous diagnosis, imaging where relevant, and a clear conversation about contraindications.
 That approach is especially important for destination patients arriving with a strong expectation around one specific named treatment.